FilomenaDiTommaso85/Multinode_Shepard/README.md

 - Multinode_Shepard2: correspond to the implementation of the multinode Shepard method in which we reduce the number of $m$-tuples
 - powers: computes the powers of the monomial of $d$ variables
 - mono_next_grlex: computes, one by one in graded lexicographic order, the monomials of $d$ variables of successively higher degrees.
 - BivVand: computes the Bivariate Vandermonde Matrix
+- Points: computes set of Halton and Sobol points